 This is why OSM often organizes “mapathons” to trace areas out in your locale.
 So despite its enormous and active community, we see large pockets of data in some locations more than others.

 After the 2010 earthquake disaster in Haiti, there was an incredible rush in volunteer mapping.
 For these relief efforts, people harnessed the power of crowdsourcing in OpenStreetMap.
 As a result, there are often extremely detailed maps in disaster-stricken areas.

 For example, this is especially true for humanitarian efforts in Haiti, Nepal, and Congo.
 There’s a whole separate Humanitarian OpenStreetMap Team (HOT) to respond and adapt to these special circumstances.
-And for other humanitarian crises that occur like ebola, earthquake, typhoons – OpenStreetMap is the default map.
+And for other humanitarian crises that occur like ebola, earthquakes, and typhoons – OpenStreetMap is the default map.

-While OSM is open to the public, coverage varies from place-to-place.
-Overall, people like you and me are working on completeness every day.
+While OSM is open to the public, coverage varies from place to place.
+Overall, people like you and I are working on completeness every day.

 OpenStreetMap in 3D